 If you’re looking to break into a new career, learning how to become a property manager could be the right move for you.
 People of all ages are choosing to rent over buying a house, so the need for reliable property managers is out there.
-And the Bureau of Labor Statistics projects that employment in the industry will grow 8 percent through 2024, so the need will continue to exist for the foreseeable future.
+And the Bureau of Labor Statistics projects that employment in the industry will grow 7% through 2028, so the need will continue to exist for the foreseeable future.

 Do a decent salary, steady employment, job security—and a strong desire to work with people—top your wish list when it comes to your next career?
 If so, follow these steps on how to become a property manager.